TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 5/Genesis 5.17.md

 ---

-and all the days of Mahalalel were eight hundred ninety and five years: and he died.
+All the days of Mahalalel were eight hundred ninety-five years, then he died.